lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example1/README.md

-# Example 1: Playbook using 2 YAML inventories with overlapping parent groups
+# Example 1: Playbook using multiple YAML inventories with overlapping parent groups

 The playbook as follows: